goshiphq/goship-cms/content/blog/goship-com-partners-with-taskrabbit-to-combine-shipping-and-service-networks.md

   show up at their doors.
 “After listening to feedback from o
 postedAt: 1617194957000
 news: true
-description: GoShip, a digital freight shipping platform, has partnered with TaskRabbit, the global network that connects people who need help with “Taskers".
+description: GoShip digital freight shipping platform has partnered with TaskRabbit, the global network that connects people who need help with “Taskers".
-altText: taskrabbit
+altText: taskrabbit delivery
-image: images/adobestock_124131568.jpeg
+image: images/goship-blog-93-.png
 ---
 **SAN FRANCISCO, March 31, 2021** –